 The repealing of the relevant sections dealing with marriage revoking a will come into force on January 1, 2022.
 Notwithstanding Bill 245, the previous case law dealing with predatory marriages and the consequential statutory revocation of the governing testamentary document will still be relevant for marriages that occurred prior to January 1, 2022.

 Even post Bill 245 coming into force, the victims of predatory marriages are still at risk.
 Vulnerable elderly people’s resistance to inappropriate overtures may result in unwanted depletion of their estates.

 How can a domestic contract protect your parent?

 Under the FLA, the court has discretion to set aside a domestic contract under a number of circumstances.
-One example where a court may set aside a domestic contract is if a party did not understand the nature or consequences of the domestic contract or otherwise in accordance with the law of contract.
-So now the disinherited widow/widower who signed a deal giving up their rights can ask the judge to set aside the agreement because they did not understand what they were doing as evidenced by a lack of independent advice (ILA).
+One example where a court may set aside a domestic contract is when a party did not understand the nature or consequences of the domestic contract or otherwise in accordance with the law of contract.
+So now the disinherited widow/widower who signed a deal giving up their rights can ask the judge to set aside the agreement because they did not understand what they were doing as evidenced by a lack of independent legal advice (ILA).
 Another ground for attacking the agreement is the failure of one party to make full and frank disclosure about their financial assets13.
-Other arguments which may lead to the setting aside of the domestic contract include a failure to make full and frank disclosure of the assets, or a breach of the formalities of execution.
+Other arguments which may lead to the setting aside of the domestic contract include one party’s failure to make full and frank disclosure of their assets, or a breach of the formalities of execution.
 It is also important to realize the Succession Law Reform Act specifically provides that a court has discretion to order an estate to make support payments to a surviving spouse despite an agreement or waiver to the contrary.
-So, even if a prenuptial agreement has been signed the predatory spouse has the opportunity to seek support.14
+So, even if a prenuptial agreement has been signed, the predatory spouse still has the opportunity to seek support.14

 Seeking to set aside the marriage